xaravind/devops-notes-25/Docker_notes.md

 * More **efficient resource usage**, allowing more containers on fewer machines.
 * Reduced **cloud infrastructure costs**, especially in **pay-as-you-go** models (e.g., AWS, Azure).
 * **Faster deployments** reduce downtime and improve time-to-market.

-##  Containerization

-Containerization runs applications in isolated environments called **containers**, but unlike VMs, containers share the host system’s **OS kernel**.
-This makes them much more lightweight and efficient.

-### 🔧 Characteristics:

-* Containers use fewer resources compared to VMs.
-* They start quickly and scale rapidly.
-* Ideal for modern cloud-native and microservice-based applications.
-* Highly portable across different environments (local, staging, production).

-###  Example:
-Instead of running user, catalog, cart, shipping, and payment services in separate VMs, you can run each service in its own container.
-These containers share the same OS kernel but are completely isolated from one another, making deployments faster, lighter, and more efficient.

-###  Tools:

-Docker, Podman, Kubernetes (for orchestration).

-###  Cost Impact:

-* **Significantly lower costs** compared to VMs.
-* **Efficient resource usage** — more services on fewer machines.
-* Lower **cloud infrastructure bills**.
-* Ideal for **pay-as-you-go cloud models** (e.g., AWS, Azure).
-* Faster deployments reduce **downtime costs**.

 <img src="https://github.com/user-attachments/assets/803ff482-8c12-4519-b654-ac8882ee484c" alt="Image" width="400" height="300" />